Tuesday, July 5, 2016

 Virtually all Christians are aware that there are traditions surrounding Christmas that are not quite kosher.

-Even if you have never read anything about it, surely you've wondered why the birth of Jesus is celebrated by hauling an evergreen tree into your living room and hanging stuff on it; why a fat, white-bearded man in a (decidedly tired-looking) red suit sits on a throne at the mall surrounded by crying little kids; why a holly wreath on the front door, and mistletoe over it; what's a yule log; what does it mean to 'go wassailing;' why are there three wise men and a donkey surrounding a baby in a cattle feed trough on the front lawn of many churches.
+Even if you have never read anything about it, surely you've wondered why the birth of Jesus is celebrated by hauling an evergreen tree into your living room and hanging stuff on it; why it involves a fat, white-bearded man in a typically tired-looking red suit sitting on a throne at the mall surrounded by crying little kids; why a holly wreath on the front door, and mistletoe over it; why Christmas songs talk about customs no one understands...
+Wassailing?
+Roasting chestnuts?
+Yule logs?
+Why are there three wise men and a donkey surrounding a baby in a feed trough on the front lawn of many churches?
 Well, okay, maybe you haven't wondered about that one.
 Let's start with 3 of those:

 Christmas trees

 Why are Christmas trees evergreens?
 According to the website Religious Tolerance, "In Northern Europe, the ancient Germanic people tied fruit and attached candles to evergreen tree branches, in honor of their god Woden (also spelled Wotan and Oden).
 Trees were viewed as symbolizing eternal life."
-One would think that when these Germans learned the truth about the God of the Bible they would have abandoned practices honoring their false god Woden, but not so much.
+One would think that when these Germans learned the truth about the God of the Bible they would have abandoned practices honoring their false god Woden, but clearly not.

 To this day, the most popular ornament hung on Christmas trees is a red orb, reminiscent of a ripe apple.